-WHICH DIESEL GENERATOR DOMESTIC OR PROFESSIONAL USE?
+WHICH DIESEL GENERATOR IS DOMESTIC OR PROFESSIONAL USE?

-–using a domestic grade genset for commercial purposes will probably void the warranty.
+–using a DOMESTIC-GRADE genset for commercial purposes will probably void the warranty.

 The basic technology behind our professional and domestic lines of gensets are not all that different.
-The main difference is really the type of use they are intended for, and the terms of their warranties.
+The main difference is really the type of use they are intended for and the terms of their warranties.

-Better still, professional grade gensets come in all shapes and sizes.
+Better still, PROFESSIONAL-GRADE gensets come in all shapes and sizes.
 That means you won’t need something that could power the whole neighborhood if you only have to supply a few hundred watts in a very reliable, steady fashion.

 which diesel generator do I need:

-A standby generator is ideal for back-up or emergency power, but should not be used constantly for days at a time.
+A standby generator is ideal for BACKUP or emergency power, but should not be used constantly for days at a time.

-Work or play, at home, at the office or on a worksite, there is nothing more disruptive, frustrating, and occasionally expensive as an unexpected power cut.
+Work or play, at home, at the office, or on a worksite, there is nothing more disruptive, frustrating, and occasionally expensive THAN an unexpected power cut.
 Business and residential customers all over the UK are discovering that the nation’s aging power grid was developing problems even before the shift to more ecologically friendly yet highly unreliable renewable energy sources.
 To domestic customers, this might not mean more than inconvenience and an argument over whether you actually own candles anymore.
 At work, though, these sudden cuts can damage machinery, destroy data and leave your entire workforce standing around for hours at full pay but zero productivity.

 The solution more and more people are relying on at home and at work is a backup power genset.
 A backup power installation requires 3-4 pieces.

--A reliable, efficient and fast-starting diesel motor
+-A reliable, efficient, and fast-starting diesel motor